tkurtbond/tkurtbond.github.io/posts/2024/11/22/ada-quality-and-style-guidelines-for-professional-programmers.rst

 .. include:: files/83style/make-83style-pdf.sh
    :code: bash

+Note the :app:`qpdf` command?
+That pulls out the first three pages of covers.pdf, because the other pages duplicate stuff that is in the other :file:`.pdf` files.

 Then I read through the PDF and made a `bookmarks file`_ for use with jpdfbookmarks_ (I use one of the releases from this github repo_):